nsaunders/demitasse/README.md

 ### `css`

-The `css` function forms the basis of the entire API.
+The `css` function constitutes the entire API.

 #### Parameter